R2Northstar/ModdingDocs/docs/source/squirrel/cpp_api/addfunctions.rst

 .. cpp:function:: macro ADD_SQFUNC(return_type, funcName, argTypes, helpText, runOnContext)

-    :param return_type: the squirrel return type the compiler expects from this function
+    :param return_type: The squirrel return type the compiler expects from this function
     :param funcName: The squirrel function name
     :param argTypes: The args with types the compiler expects
     :param helpText: A help text describing the function